Mortrack/CenyML/Validation of CenyML/README.md

 3. Copy the files "pbPlots.c", "pbPlots.h", "supportLib.c" and "supportLib.h" and paste them in the directory folder 'CenyML library skeleton/otherLibraries/pbPlots/' (with respect to the root directory of this project).
 Alternatively, if you download the CenyML project files, the pbPlots library with the right version should already be there.

 ## Materials
-All the algorithms made for the CenyML project were executed on a **dedicated computer system** with Ubuntu OS and the following hardware:
+All the algorithms made for this thesis product, were executed on a dedicated computer system with Ubuntu OS v20.04.3 LTS and the following hardware:

 - Motherboard: 1 x HUANANZHI X99Dual-F8D.
 - CPU: 2 x Intel(R) Xeon(R) E5-2699V4 @ 2.10GHz.